jidoux/project-1/README.md

 Important note: For reddit links to work, you will need to replace the www in the link with old, everything else should be the same.
+Also, you may have to put ?limit=<NUMBER> at the end of your URL, to get more comments from the post.